Deploying a Cluster on your Local Host

 psql --port port_number -d db_name

-Once connected, alter the numeric columns, setting LOG_OLD_VALUE equal to true.
-This will make these numeric fields conflict-free delta-apply columns, ensuring that the value replicated is the delta of the committed changes (the old value plus or minus any new value) to a given record:
+Once connected, alter the numeric columns, making the numeric fields conflict-free delta-apply columns, ensuring that the value replicated is the delta of the committed changes (the old value plus or minus any new value) to a given record.
+If your cluster is configured to use Spock extension 4.0 (or later) use the commands:

 Then, exit psql: